 These are plans for those seeking thrills and challenges in a natural environment.
 We offer suggestions for you to enjoy the great outdoors while pursuing activities like canyoning, Tyrolean traverse and rafting.
 But not all the thrills of nature require physical effort, you might like to take a 4 x 4 route or take in spectacular views of the natural surroundings by way of a hot-air balloon flight.

 Bear in mind that for most of these activities you need to go through a specialist agency or have authorised instructors and guides.
 So, in addition to having fun and enjoying the environment, you will be doing so as safely as possible.
 You can book your adventure sports and experiences on this page.
-You can find information on their prices, the dates on which you can do the activity in question, how long it takes, what language options are available and its target public.
+In each experience you'll find information on price, dates on which they takes place, duration, languages offered and target audience.

 Because in addition to having a very high rate of daylight and mild temperatures practically all year round, Spain is the second most mountainous country in Europe.
-Its natural surroundings make it the ideal place to pursue outdoor adventure activities.
-Indeed, it is the ranked second in the world in terms of UNESCO declared Biosphere Reserves.
+Its natural landscapes make it the ideal place for outdoor sports, and in fact Spain has more UNESCO Biosphere Reserves than any other country.
 Moreover, Spain has a wide variety of different natural surroundings, ranging from desert and volcanic landscapes to rivers, valleys, steep cliffs and high peaks.

 Spring and summer are the best times of the year for canyoning, though you can also pursue this activity without problems in the autumn.
-Though Spain has numerous places for canyoning, Guara Mountains and Canyons Nature Reserve (Huesca, Aragon) is one of the most ideal spots given that it is home to the highest concentration of canyons in Europe.
-The Pyrenees, in general and the Ordesa and Monte Perdido National Park and Picos de Europa National Park are other popular areas for canyoning in northern Spain.
-The nature reserves of central Spain such as Serranía de Cuenca and in Alto Tajo (Cuenca, Castile-La Mancha) and in northern Extremadura, namely Jerte Valley, La Vera and Las Hurdes are also particularly well known canyoning destinations.
-In the south you have the Garganta Verde, the Grazalema Nature Reserve (Cadiz), the descent of the Río Verde (Granada), the Trévelez river (Sierra Nevada) and Guadalmina river (Malaga), to name but the most outstanding options.
+Although there are plenty of places to try canyoning in Spain, Guara Mountains and Canyons Natural Park (Huesca, Aragon) is outstanding, with one of the highest concentrations of canyons in Europe.
+The Pyrenees in general, and especially Ordesa and Monte Perdido National Park and Picos de Europa National Park are very popular areas for canyoning in northern Spain.
+In central Spain, areas such as the Natural Parks of Serranía de Cuenca and Alto Tajo (Cuenca, Castilla-La Mancha) and the Jerte Valley, La Vera and Las Hurdes in northern Extremadura are also well known.
+Notable spots in the south include Garganta Verde, Grazalema Natural Park (Cadiz), and the descent of rivers including Río Verde (Granada), the Trévelez (Sierra Nevada) and the Guadalmina (Malaga), for example.

 White water rafting